For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 • A feeling of fullness or pressure inside the vagina,

-• Pressure, pain, or discomfort during sexual intercourse,
+• Pressure, pain or discomfort during sexual intercourse,

 • Accompanying urinary incontinence or difficulty urinating.

-Rectocele-enterocele treatment is planned according to the degree of prolapse, the patient’s complaints, and its impact on quality of life.
-NHS states that treatment options for pelvic organ prolapse may include pelvic floor physiotherapy, hormone therapy, vaginal pessary, and surgery in severe cases [4].
+Rectocele-enterocele treatmentIt is planned according to the degree of sagging, the patient's complaints and its impact on quality of life.

 • Accompanying problems such as urinary incontinence or cystocele,